HL7/fhir-cow-ig/input/pagecontent/background.md

 1. Considerations for minimizing data access
 2. Accommodating interactions with systems that may not yet support robust (and highly available) FHIR servers

 **Groups prioritizing (1)** have tended to focus on RESTful exchange and on minimizing the set of data which is first transmitted between the Placers of a Request and the potential Fulfillers.
 This occasionally extends to the point of including no supporting information with the initial notification, and instead requiring that a potential Fulfiller query for any information necessary to process the request.
-These groups may also restrict what fulfillers can query—for example, by allowing Fulfillers access to only certain types of Requests (e.g., transport services), or by limiting visibility to patients for whom a referral has been received.
+These groups may also restrict what Fulfillers can query—for example, by allowing Fulfillers access to only certain types of Requests (e.g., transport services), or by limiting visibility to patients for whom a referral has been received.

-**Groups prioritizing (2)** often focus on FHIR Messaging, which leads to considerations similar to those in HL7 v2 around broadcast interfaces and whether to include all information a fulfiller _might_ need to process a request in the notification.
+**Groups prioritizing (2)** often focus on FHIR Messaging, which leads to considerations similar to those in HL7 v2 around broadcast interfaces and whether to include all information a Fulfiller _might_ need to process a request in the notification.

 This guide is designed to support both groups.
 For those focused on (2), it offers a path toward RESTful exchanges as the ecosystem develops.
 This also reduces implementation burden for vendors (and therefore, lock-in and silos) by providing a data model which may be represented using either paradigm.
 Groups prioritizing (1) should be mindful that limiting access can require pre-coordination which leads to implementation complexity.
 Often, a specialist receiving a referral is in the best position to know what data is relevant.
 The Core Concepts section provides a brief description for how Placers may limit Fulfillers access to data to those for whom they have received a Request.